gentakojima/tangelamerkel/README.md

                  testing purposes)
 ```

-First time you will be asked for an [API key, API hash](https://my.telegram.org/)
+On first run you will be asked for an [API key, API hash](https://my.telegram.org/)
 and your phone number.
 This script will connect with the account linked to that
 phone number.
-You can force the setup again with the argument `--force-setup`.
+If anything goes wrong, you can force the setup again with the

-Tangela will cache on disk already validated users for subsequent runs.
-If you
+argument `--force-setup`.

-want to ignore what is in cache and want to refresh all users, use the
+To ignore the disk cache and refresh all users, use the argument `--refresh-oak`.
-argument `--refresh-oak`.

-If you are only interested in getting basic Telegram info (as of now, only what
+If you are only interested in getting what users have no username assigned
-users have no username assigned you can add the argument `--only-telegram`)
+you can add the argument `--only-telegram`.
+It won't ask Oak for any information,
+so the script should last only some seconds.

 ## FAQ

-### What do I do with that ids listings?
+### What do I do with that numeric ID listings?
 You can use the ids to kick users using the command `/kick` in Profesor Oak.
+Note
-Note that Profesor Oak must be group administrator.
+that Profesor Oak must be group administrator.
+If you want a more human-friendly
+output with more information, use the argument `--human-output`.

 ### Won't this spam Profesor Oak a lot?
+Since most people will only be asked once, if validated, and there is some waiting
+between requests...
 I hope not.
-Most people will only be asked once, if validated, and there is
-some waiting time between requests.
-The script even waits longer if finds out
-that Profesor Oak is not responding fast enough.
-However, it's still a lot of
-requests, so use with caution.
+Even so, use with caution.

+### I'm getting told that I reached the API limit!
+Why?
+Sincerely, don't know.
+The script tries to be gentle with the API, but seems like
+large channels (>250 users) will sometimes trigger the API limit.
+In that case,
+you might want to use the option `--limit N` to limit the script to the first 250
+users, act accordingly and then wait some hours to repeat with a slightly higher
+number.

 ## Bugs

 Probably a bunch.
 The code was barely tested yet.
 I had a problem with the API
 limit so I'm still waiting to keep the tests going.
-This could kill your
+This could kill your Telegram
-Telegram account, explode your computer or even turn your Pokémon Go account
+account, ba-da-boom your computer, hold your foldy flops, or even turn your Pokémon
-into Mystic, so use at your own risk!
+Go account into Mystic, so use at your own risk!